kism/flask-boilerplate/README.md

 - unit tests for the config merging
 - ensure warning when config options not in schema
 - logger cleanup code
+- isdirectory error and permissions error handling on every open